 A few steps farther on the left you get a view of Frauenkirche which was built by Jörg von Halsbach in the 15th century.
 The towers with the so-called “Welsh domes” are a landmark of the city.
 It is less known that the domes were designed according to the Dome of the Rock in Jerusalem, one of the most important sanctuaries of Islam.
 The twin towers time and again inspire spectacular feats.

 In 1935 the devilish pilot Ernst Udet roared his plane between the two towers by flying sideways.
 In 2014 a large-scale police operation was required to stop extreme climbers who had already mounted the southern tower up to the belfry.
-Due to renovation the regular ascent to the observation deck of the southern tower is not possible at the moment.
+After extensive renovation work, the southern tower can be visited again.
+Tickets for the ascent to the observation deck can be bought here.

 Now we are arriving at Marienplatz.
 At the time of Munich’s foundation in 1158 the whole settlement was not much larger than this square.
 St. Mary’s Column (Mariensäule) in the middle of the square gave the former market place its name.
 It dates back to an oath taken during the Thirty Years War when Munich was occupied but not destroyed by the Swedes.